 When does a baby stop drinking formula?
 It’s such a common question that deserves explanation to help you handle the transition with ease.
+Here’s what you need to know.

 When does a baby stop drinking formula?